LLM as a Meta-Judge: Synthetic Data for NLP Evaluation Metric Validation: Experiments

 \subsection{Synthetic Data Generation}

 To generate synthetic datasets containing semantically damaged texts, we use three open-source LLMs with varying parameter counts and architectures.
 We prompt the LLMs to produce semantically damaged outputs based on the given input and discrete damage level, utilizing greedy decoding to ensure deterministic generation.
+We use six damage levels ($L_{\max}=5$, levels $0$--$5$) as a design choice.
+While any range can be used, the prompt needs to describe every level of damage, and defining many distinct levels is difficult due to potential overlap and nuance.
 We compare three Meta-Judge models: \textit{Llama 4 Scout} \citep{llama4}, \textit{Llama 3.3 70B} \citep{grattafiori-etal-2024-llama3}, and \textit{Qwen 3 30B} \citep{qwen3}.

 To investigate the impact of in-context learning on the consistency of these pseudo-labels, we employ two prompting strategies: (1) \emph{Zero-Shot:} The model relies solely on the instruction and damage definitions, and (2) \emph{Few-Shot:} The model is provided with domain-specific examples of damage levels to better steer the degradation process.
 The complete prompts for all tasks under both prompting conditions are provided in Appendix~\ref{sec:prompts}.
+The few-shot examples were manually prepared according to the damage level specifications.